peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.vec3negate(a) <a id='H3DU.Math.vec3negate'></a>

-Negates a 3-element vector and returns a new vector with the result.
+Negates a 3-element vector and returns a new vector with the result, which is generally a vector with the same length but opposite direction.
 Negating a vector is the same as reversing the sign of each of its components.

 #### Parameters